ethanjli/phyllo/presentation.md

 ### Peer Interface

-Each byte buffer exchanged due to the service interface is exchanged as a body serialized in the specified serialization format, together with a schema code specifying the schema for parsing the payload:
+Each byte buffer exchanged due to the service interface is exchanged as a body serialized in the document link's serialization format, together with a schema code specifying the schema for parsing the payload:

 | __Name__     | Schema              | Body                          |
 | ------------ | ------------------- | ----------------------------- |